gbv/beaconspec/beacon.md

      foo|World!|foo

-Multiple occurrences of equal links in one Beacon file SHOULD be ignored.
+Multiple occurrences of equal links in one BEACON file SHOULD be ignored.
 It is RECOMMENDED to indicate duplicated links with a warning.

 ## Relation types